 CAN MY LANDLORD EVICT ME FOR HAVING A DOG IN NEW YORK?

-If you’re searching for pet-friendly apartments in the NYC area, you might be asking yourself, can my landlord evict me for having a dog in New York?
+If you’re searching for pet-friendly apartments in the NYC area, you might be wondering, “Can my landlord evict me for having a dog in New York?”
 While the prospect can be quite overwhelming, the answer isn’t all that straightforward.

 Whether you have a dog, cat, or any other pet, most New York housing will not allow pets.
 Some apartments have a strict “no pet” policy to prevent damage to the property, and some limit the number of pets per unit to keep tenants from adopting too many furry friends.